 - When people register, they must sign a written affirmation that they are a Canadian citizen and will be at least 18 years old on election day.
-They must also confirm their identity.
+They must also prove their identity and address.

-- When they vote, voters must present voter ID with the same name and address that is on their voter registration file.
+- When they vote, voters must present ID with the same name and address as that on their voter registration file.

-- Elections Canada regularly sends verification mailings to check whether recipients' data is current and they are truly eligible to vote.
-If they are not eligible, they cannot register.
-Elections Canada receives citizenship information from Immigration, Refugees and Citizenship Canada.
-Elections Canada uses that information to remove non-citizens from the National Register of Electors.
+- Elections Canada contacts electors directly by mail to verify their information or to invite them to register, if they are eligible.
+Elections Canada also receives information from Immigration, Refugees and Citizenship Canada to remove non-citizens from the National Register of Electors.
 Following the election, Elections Canada also uses that information to verify whether non-citizens voted.
 If non-citizens are found to have voted, cases may be referred to the Commissioner of Canada Elections.

 Keeping track of who has already voted

-- Many safeguards are in place to help ensure that only eligible voters can vote and that they vote only once and only in the electoral district where they live.
+- Many safeguards are in place to help ensure that only eligible electors can vote and that they vote only once and only in the electoral district where they live.

-- Voters must vote at the assigned polling station associated with their home address.
+- Electors must vote at their assigned polling station.

-- Once someone votes in person or asks for a special ballot, election workers mark the voters list to show that the person has already voted and cannot vote again at this election.
+- Once someone votes in person or asks for a special ballot, election workers mark the list of electors to show that the person has already voted and cannot vote again at this election.

 Guarding voters' privacy

 - Elections Canada holds limited private elector information, including the name, address and date of birth.

 - We do not have electors' social insurance (SIN) numbers.